 Every party must sign and date each copy.

-Must place any deposit provided into a tenancy deposit protection scheme within 30 days, and must provide the tenant with details of the scheme and a receipt for the deposit.
-For further information read Deposit protection schemes and Prescribed information for tenancy deposits.
+place any tenancy deposit that the tenant has provided into a Government approved tenancy deposit protection scheme within 30 days.
+Landlords must also provide the tenant(s) with certain details about the selected scheme and should provide a receipt for the deposit.
+For more information read Deposit protection schemes and Prescribed information for tenancy deposits.

 provide the tenant with a free and up-to-date Energy Performance Certificate (EPC) and, if the property uses gas appliances, a gas safety certificate.
 An EPC provides information about the property’s energy efficiency.
 For more information, read Energy performance certificates.

 For more information, read Legal obligations of a landlord.